shoubhikraj/water-order/README.md

 This calculates the radial distribution of d5 parameter of trajectory.dcd in the distance of 20 Angstroms from the centre of mass of droplet.
 The d5 values are averaged in ranges of 0.5 Angstroms.
 The topology file can be a psf file, it can also be any file containing mass information that can be read by chemfiles.

 ## The output file
 The program outputs the radial distribution as a CSV file, containing two columns.
-The first column is `r` and the second column is the `qT` or `d5` values.
+The first column is `r` (i.e. radius) and the second column is the `qT` or `d5` or `Sk` or `rhoV`, depending on which calculation is requested (i.e. 2nd column contains values of the parameter).
+The Voronoi cell based densities(*ρ*<sub>V</sub>) have the units of g/cm<sup>3</sup>; the other parameters are all unitless.
 The data can be easily plotted with python, or xmgrace, or whatever visualisation software you prefer.

 The base name of the output file is determined by the `-o` argument in the command line.
 When running OTO calculation, `_oto.csv` is appended to the base name.
-Similarly for d5 calculation, `_d5.csv` is appended to the base name.
-The default base name is `Water_order`, so the default output files are named `Water_order_oto.csv` and `Water_order_d5.csv`.
+Similarly for the other calculations, `_d5.csv`, `_Sk.csv`, `_rhoV.csv` is appended to the base name.
+The default base name is `Water_order`, so the default output files are named `Water_order_oto.csv` or `Water_order_d5.csv` etc.

+## Example
 An example of plotting the output data with Python (using pandas and matplotlib):
 ```python
 import pandas as pd